-Output: Both returns the ip address of the system
+Output: Both return the ip address of the system

 Thus, the article covered various aspects of command prompt and PowerShell.
-From a broader perspective, it would be better to start learning PowerShell as it is relatively new when compared with the command prompt and Microsoft is working on enhancing the features of PowerShell.
-Powershell is built on .net framework hence it has access to multiple libraries making it easier to connect with multiple systems.
+From a broader perspective, it would be better to start learning PowerShell as it is relatively new when compared with the command prompt, and Microsoft is working on enhancing the features of PowerShell.
+Powershell is built on the .net framework hence it has access to multiple libraries, making it easier to connect with multiple systems.
 Finally, PowerShell is the go-to tool for administrators as it helps in automating various mundane tasks.

 This is a guide to PowerShell vs Command Prompt.
 Here we discuss the PowerShell vs Command Prompt key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –